-Think beyond your old math class homework, and consider these clever household applications for the humble eraser.
+Think beyond your old math class homework, and consider these clever household uses for the humble eraser.
 (You’ll never look at the end of a pencil the same way again!)

 Those new shoes of yours look fantastic.
 The black streak marks they’ve left all over the kitchen floor?
 Not so much.
 Make quick work of them by rubbing them out with a pencil eraser.
-Here are more brilliant DIY cleaning products for every room in the house.
+Find out more expert tips on how to clean vinyl floors.

 If your toddler’s gone wild with the crayons and taken her “art” to your walls, try tackling the mess with a pencil eraser.
-You’ll be back to a blank canvas in no time, and free to use the crayons in these extraordinarily useful ways.
+You’ll be back to a blank canvas in no time.